Commitment to Equity, Inclusion, and Anti-Racism

 Elevate awareness of cultural humility and need for anti-bias training within the department

 The Committee on Cultural Humility and Inclusion is engaged in ongoing discussions with program directors and the SLHS department to enact meaningful changes in our policies, instruction, and mentorship.
+We also raise awareness of current racial and social injustices in the field of speech, language, and hearing sciences at large and respond with curricular updates and changes.

 Examine the educational and clinical spaces, policies, and practices that uphold racism